-NEIWPCC continued to take a lead role in working to reduce the number of underground storage tank (UST) releases, hosting two UST workgroups to share updates and collaborate on issues, including environmental justice, brownfields program collaboration and regulatory revisions.
+NEIWPCC continued to take a lead role in working to reduce the number of underground storage tank (UST) releases, hosting two UST workgroups, meeting three times to share updates and collaborate on issues, including environmental justice, brownfields program collaboration and regulatory revisions.
 NEIWPCC also published two issues of LUSTLine, which is the publication of record for UST matters nationwide.
+The issues were made available digitally in PDF form and as individual articles on our website.

 NEIWPCC coordinates a national webinar series on total maximum daily loads (TMDLs), or pollution budgets for water bodies, to help states regulate and monitor water quality.
-One webinar focused on working collaboratively across sectors and political boundaries to develop TMDL implementation plans, and the second presented a watershed prioritization tool.
+Two webinars were held over the last year; one focused on working collaboratively across sectors and political boundaries to develop TMDL implementation plans, and the second presented a watershed prioritization tool.
 NEIWPCC also held two webinars focused on treatment options for leaking underground storage tank sites and an overview of certification programs for UST service providers.